BrainbirdLab/Poketune/README.md

 ## Features

-- **User-Friendly Interface**: PokeTune boasts an intuitive and user-friendly interface, making it accessible to both beginners and experienced musicians.
+- **User-Friendly Interface**: PokeTune has a very user-friendly interface, making it accessible to both beginners and experienced musicians.

 - **Multiple Instrument Support**: Whether you're tuning a guitar, piano, violin, or any other instrument, PokeTune offers support for a wide range of musical instruments.